FarronF/limerick-council-meetings/meetings/2017/10/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 12th September 2017.md

 with a view to encouraging the public to articulate their views on the public realm and in

-particular in relation to a proposed ramp at the entrance to the village.--- 6
+particular in relation to a proposed ramp at the entrance to the village.
+---
+6

 Members noted the many positives associated with Adare but stressed the extent of